Losing a finger or toe can be extremely upsetting. A replantation surgery by Dr. Nilesh Satbhai can restore it, improving the appearance and function.

 Cold ischemia time usually means the time between the chilling of your body part or tissue after its blood supply is minimized or cut off and the time it is warmed again by restoring its blood supply.

 The cost of replantation surgery in Mumbai will depend on various factors, such as the type of the severity of the condition and the procedures involved.
-During your consultation, Dr. Nilesh Satbhai will guide you with a thorough cost estimate for your replantation surgery.Book Appointment
+During your consultation, Dr. Nilesh Satbhai will guide you with a thorough cost estimate for your replantation surgery.Request Appointment

 For most patients, it takes almost 6-12 months for the replanted body part to heal properly with the help of physical and rehabilitation therapy.
 Improper care can cause complications such as infection or inflammation, significant loss of blood, venous or arterial thrombosis, restricted range of motion, and muscle stiffness affecting mobility and flexibility.
 If any of these complications occur, Dr. Nilesh Satbhai will take the necessary steps to treat the problem effectively.